 [IS145] Infinity, Mysticism, and Paradox How can our finite minds comprehend the mathematically infinite?
 Can reason penetrate the deepest mysteries of being?
 Is there any escape from the logical paradoxes that inevitably result when reason turns inward and focuses on itself?
 Trying to think beyond the limits of rational thought may be both fascinating and frustrating, profound and perplexing, but there are also great insights and much delight to be gained from the strategies and techniques that great minds have developed for exploring uncharted territories.
 See Mathematics 145, Philosophy 145, and Religious Studies 145 for course descriptions.
 Satisfies the Literature (L), Quantitative Reasoning (Q), and Social Science (S) requirements.
 Prerequisite: Concurrent enrollment in MA145, PL145, and RE145.
 Twelve credit hours.

-IS149f Utopia and Dystopia Since classical antiquity, writers and philosophers have dreamed of perfect societies—to which we, today, give the general name "utopias" after the title of Thomas More's celebrated book about one such perfect society.
+IS149f Utopia and Dystopia Since classical antiquity, writers and philosophers have dreamed of perfect societies to which we, today, give the general name "utopias" after the title of Thomas More's celebrated book about one such perfect society.
 In the modern world, economic growth and the expansion of human knowledge have contributed to the sense that we should be able to succeed in creating a perfect society.
 Too often, the attempts to build a perfect world have produced brutality and tyranny.
 In the contemporary period, dreams of utopia seem to have given way to dystopian visions of oppressive futures.
 What might that say about us?
+This cluster will explore the theory and practice of "utopia" through the lenses of political science, literature, and history.
 See Government 149A, 149B, and History 149 for course descriptions.
 Satisfies the History (H), Literature (L), Social Science (S), and W1 requirements.
 Prerequisite: Concurrent enrollment in Government 149A, 149B, and History 149.
 Twelve credit hours.
 Babik, Meredith, Reisert

 [IS224] Global Maine While Maine remains the whitest state in the union, demographic trends are rapidly changing many regions.
 Refugees, asylum seekers, medical and high-technology workers, undocumented farmworkers, and guest workers in the hospitality industry are transforming urban and rural areas alike.
 This two-course cluster introduces the diversity of immigrant experiences in Maine through ethnographic readings as well as collaborative documentary work with immigrant and immigrant-support organizations.
 It provides training in documentary techniques and the opportunity to create films with immigrant and immigrant-support community partners in Lewiston and Portland.
 See Anthropology 224 and Global Studies 224 for course descriptions.
 Satisfies Social Sciences (S) and U.S. Diversity (U) requirements.
 Eight credit hours.